Dual consciousness: Symptoms

 The classic sign of alien hand syndrome is that the affected person cannot control one of their hands.
 For example, if a split-brain patient with alien hand syndrome is asked to pick up a glass with their right hand, as the right hand moves over to the glass, the left hand will interfere with the action, thwarting the right hand's task.
 The interference from the left hand is completely out of the control of the patient and is not being done "on purpose".
 Affected patients at times cannot control the movements of their hands.
 Another example included patients unbuttoning a shirt with one hand, and the other hand simultaneously re-buttoning the shirt (although some reported feeling normal after their surgery).
 Switching one's attention from one task to another can also lessen the amount of control that they can allocate to their affected hand.

 Relationship to dual consciousness

-When scientists first started observing the alien hand syndrome in split-brain patients, they began to question the nature of consciousness and began to theorize that perhaps when the corpus callosum is cut, consciousness is also split into two separate entities.
+When scientists first started observing the alien hand syndrome in split-brain patients, they began to question the nature of consciousness and theorized that perhaps when the corpus callosum is cut, consciousness is also split into two separate entities.
 This development added to the general appeal of split-brain research.